gitlabhq/gitlabhq/doc/gitlab-basics/create-project.md

 git push --set-upstream https://gitlab.example.com/namespace/nonexistent-project.git master
 ```

+You can pass the flag `--tags` to the `git push` command to export existing repository tags.

 Once the push finishes successfully, a remote message indicates
 the command to set the remote and the URL to the new project: